society sets it's own standard for female beauty. For western Europe

 of about 100 women's magazines (varying from Vogue to Stellar)

-sold in Ireland in the first half of 2019 found that 30% included at
+purchased in Ireland in the first half of 2019 found that 30% included at

-issue of Cosmopolitan had three such models.
+issue of Cosmopolitan had three such models in adverts.

 fashion magazines such as Elle to discover that the latest 'hot' young model